“Andean Secrets of Sustainable Living”

 the world overwhelms you as you are immediately drawn into its “still alive” mysteries.
 After an extensive guided tour with your spiritually oriented guide, you have free time to explore and meditate here.
 Meeting with Gregg.
 (Breakfast and dinner included.)

-Day 7/May 20: This morning visit Machu Picchu to experience sunrise over the magnificent ruins.
-Experience a special meditation and ceremony with Gregg.
+Day 7/May 20: This morning enjoy a second visit to Machu Picchu.
 Afterwards, morning and mid-day free time around Machu Picchu.
 If you would like to, you may go to the nearby local, rustic hot springs at Aguas Calientes or bathe in the wonderful Vilcanota River, fed by pure mountain springs.
 Travel back to the Sacred Valley in the late afternoon and overnight.
 (Breakfast included.)

 Day 8/May 21: Travel to Cusco, elevation 11,400 feet, the “navel of the earth” according to the Incas, their Holy City, and center of the ancient Incan civilization.